Heinrich Hörlein: Bayer

-IG Farben and the Nazis
+IG Farben and Nazi Party activity

 In 1925 the conglomerate IG Farben was established, bringing together Bayer and several other chemical companies.
 Hörlein was also an alternate member of the new company's managing board and in 1926 was made the head of their pharmaceutical research department.

 He joined the Nazi Party in June 1934, one of a number of leading figures at IG Farben to do so once Hitler came to power.
 The previous year he had almost fallen foul of the Nazis when he campaigned against Hermann Göring's law banning testing on animals, something Hörlein considered essential to his research.
 He was eventually able to secure a partial lifting of the ban.

 Although he was not responsible for developing the powerful nerve agent tabun (it had been developed by Gerhard Schrader), Hörlein was the one who recognised its potential value as a weapon of war and passed on information about the discovery to the Wehrmacht.
 Hörlein sat on the vorstand of the Deutsche Gesellschaft für Schädlingsbekämpfung, an IG Farben subsidiary company largely concerned with the production of Zyklon B. He was regularly privy to the sales figures for the gas and was fully aware of the company's close relationship to the extermination camps.
 He regularly received detailed reports of the human experimentation carried out by Helmuth Vetter, who purchased most of his subjects from the concentration camps.

 Towards the end of the war Hörlein, sensing that a German defeat was imminent, moved his operations to Leverkusen and began to maintain a much lower profile.